Records of the Parliament

 Journals of the Senate and Votes and Proceedings

-The Standing Orders—rules—of both the Senate and House of Representatives state that the Clerk in each chamber must keep and publish these records.
+The Standing Orders—rules—of both the Senate and House of Representatives state that the Clerks must keep and publish these records.
 The Journals of the Senate and Votes and Proceedings are legal records that provide the most accurate information about the activities of Parliament.

 Examples of Hansard; Journals of the Senate; House of Representatives Daily Program; and Senate Daily Summary.